 11.41A Should the assignments that were the basis of the unfavourable finding under Nos.
 11.32A or 11.33 not be brought into use within the period specified in Nos.
 11.24, 11.25 or 11.44, as appropriate, then the finding of the assignments resubmitted under No. 11.41 shall be reviewed accordingly.
+Should the coordination procedures specified in No. 11.32 be completed with administration(s) whose assignments were the basis of the recording under No. 11.41, then any conditions related to the initial recording of assignments under No. 11.41 shall be removed.

+CITEL (date of proposal)

+USA proposal as follows

 MOD USA/9A43/1

 11.41A Should the assignments that were the basis of the unfavourable finding under Nos.
 11.32A or 11.33not be brought into use within the period specified in Nos.
-11.24,11.25 or 11.44, as appropriate, then the finding of the assignments resubmitted under No. 11.41 shall be reviewed accordingly.
+11.24,11.25 or 11.44, then the finding of the assignments resubmitted under No. 11.41 shall be reviewed accordingly.Should the coordination procedures specified in No. 11.32 be completed with administration(s) whose assignments were the basis of the recording under No. 11.41, then any conditions related to the initial recording of assignments under No. 11.41 shall be removed.

+RCC (10 Aug 2011) support equal status for assignments recorded on a definitive basis and assignments recorded under No. 11.41 and subsequently completing coordination with the assignments that were the basis for the unfavourable finding.

+International organisations

+NATO (5 Oct 2011)

+NATO Military Position: NATO supports the status of frequency assignments initially recorded under RR No. 11.41 in cases where the required co-ordinations are completed after the assignments are recorded in the MIFR (Method A).

+Military Importance: Low

+ECP Subpart C – issues related to non-geostationary satellite systems

-13 New RR Appendix 4 data item for non-geostationary satellite systems in bands other than those where epfd limits are specified in RR Article 22
+1A New RR Appendix 4 data item for non-geostationary satellite systems in bands other than those where epfd limits are specified in RR Article 22

 Issue